-The Commission will continue to work with county and local units of government in the preparation of plans which refine and detail the regional plan, with the objective of incorporating the regional land use and transportation plans in local plans.
-During 2009, Commission work efforts in relation to local land use planning will continue to focus on incorporating in multi-jurisdictional County-local comprehensive plans the regional land use and transportation plans.
-Work on the multi-jurisdictional comprehensive plans will include the collation of data, analysis of data, preparation of forecasts, and detailing and refinement of regional land use and transportation plans, including consideration of alternatives, and related report preparation.
-These work efforts may include public participation as well.
+The Commission will continue to work with county and local units of government in the preparation of plans and plan amendments which refine and detail the regional plan, with the objective of incorporating the regional land use and transportation plans in local plans.
+During 2010, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans.in County and local comprehensive plans and plan amendments.
 These efforts will be carried out within the framework of the State comprehensive planning law set forth in Section 66.1001 of the Wisconsin Statutes.